 Bedding Plants require disproportionate amounts of energy to grow

-In an age when we should all looking to reduce our environmental footprint in all areas of our lives, gardens are often forgotten places to be consider being more ‘green’ in.
+In an age when we should all look to reduce our environmental footprint in all areas of our lives, gardens are often forgotten places to consider being more ‘green’ in.

 So it’s a balance, have some bedding by all means, but balance your bedding purchases with plants that do benefit pollinating insects.

-Spend the same amount of money as you would on bedding plants, but buy plants that will last for more that one season instead.
+Spend the same amount of money as you would on bedding plants, but buy plants that will last for more than one season instead.